Two GitHub pages hosting the web app are available:

 The P2P Server application demonstrates a bidirectional Bluetooth® LE communication between a client and a server.
 The P2P Server interface proposes a set of buttons to interact with the connected device.
 A reboot panel is available only if a P2P Server service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).

 Step 1.
-Power on the STM32WBA board with the P2P Server application flashed in and activate the bluetooth® on your machine.
+Power on the STM32WBA board with the P2P Server application flashed and activate Bluetooth® on your machine.

 Step 2.
 Open this web page in your browser.

 Step 3.
-Click on the connect button then select P2PS_WBAxx in the device list and click pair.
+Click the Connect button, select P2PS_WBAxx in the device list, and click Pair.

 Step 4.
-Click on P2P Server to show the interface and don't hesitate to read the tooltips.
+Click P2P Server to show the interface and read the tooltips.

 You can now interact with the connected device.